WWF - World Wildlife Fund

 It is also an exciting time to join the broader WWF-US Oceans team.
 Oceans represent a largely untapped opportunity to bring about peace and prosperity for local and global communities.
 Oceans feed us, shelter us, protect us, inspire us, and connect us, but as demand for food, water, and energy rises, and climate impacts on oceans worsens, so does the risk of conflict and societal instability.
 WWF’s efforts to protect ocean and coastal places and resources are a vital part of building resiliency for people and the planet, as well as ensuring healthy ecosystems and robust biodiversity.

 Duties & Responsibilities

-Area-based Conservation Management
+Area-based Conservation Design and Execution

 - Integrate climate science and monitor emerging science into conservation strategies